Ecological314/Blender-GeoFS-Utilities/README.md

 In the utlities section there is currently only one option, that being a short cut for toggleing the system console.
 **The system console is where all outputs are found**.
 Once this is open you will see the output of all the operaitions you have carried out, or any errors that have occured while trying to generate them.

+Output formating:
+All of the output arrays are formated to be ready to use in GeoFS out of the box.
+There should be no issues with parts being in the wrong possition or please report the issue.